-3. Activate the wireless device by inserting the battery/batteries to allow the keypad receiver to detect the wireless transmission of the device.
+2. Activate the wireless device by inserting the battery/batteries to enable the keypad receiver to detect the wireless transmission of the device.

-When the device has been detected the text FOUND OUTPUT is displayed on the keypad.
-The device ID, TYPE, and SIGNAL information is displayed beneath FOUND OUTPUT.
+When the device is detected the text FOUND OUTPUT displays on the keypad.
+The device ID, TYPE, and SIGNAL information displays beneath FOUND OUTPUT.

-4. Press OK.
+Press OK.